 Sarah has spent most of her life living in North West NSW.
 Her interest in politics began as school captain of Gunnedah High when she met John Anderson, her local MP and the leader of The Nationals.
 Sarah then moved to Sydney to study Politics and International Relations at the University of New South Wales.

-In between studying Sarah performed various roles assisting John Anderson and NSW Nationals leader, Andrew Stoner.
-In 2005 Sarah joined John Anderson’s staff full time and worked for the five years with his successor, Parkes MP Mark Coulton.
+While studying Sarah performed various roles assisting Mr Anderson and NSW Nationals leader, Andrew Stoner.
+In 2005 Sarah joined Mr Anderson’s staff full-time and worked for the five years with his successor, Parkes MP Mark Coulton.

-Sarah served as President of the Federal Young Nationals for two years and State Chairman of the NSW Young Nationals from 2008 to 2011, stepping down from both roles upon her election to Parliament.
+Sarah served as President of the Federal Young Nationals for two years and State Chairman of the NSW Young Nationals from 2008 to 2011, stepping down from both roles upon her election to parliament in 2011.

 Sarah is a supporter of local community organisations including the Moree Blood Bank Committee and Gunnedah Paediatric and Maternity Support (PRAMS).